peidesign/princeedwardisland.design/packages/design-system/readme.md

 ### Design tokens

-Design tokens are customized by overriding them in the `:root` selector of your application's primary stylesheet:
+Design token variables are customized by overriding them in the `:root` selector of your application's primary stylesheet:

 ```
 :root {
   --peid-color-red-0: red;
-  --peid-color-red-1: maroon;

-  --peid-width-0: 0;
-  --peid-width-1: 8px;
 }
 ```

-All design tokens can be found at [`./src/global/tokens/`][./src/global/tokens/].
+All design tokens variables can be found at [`./src/global/tokens/`][./src/global/tokens/].

 ### Components

-Components can be customized by targetting the component selector and overriding them in your application's stylesheets.
+Components can be customized by targetting the component selector and overriding the default variables in your application's stylesheets.
 E.g, for the `peid-card` component:

 ```
 peid-card {
     --background: red;
-    --border-width: 1px;
-    --border-color: maroon;
 }
 ```

-All component tokens can be found with the components, which are found at [./src/components/].
+All component variables can be found with the components, which are found at [./src/components/].

 ## Installation